F5Networks/f5-ci-docs/docs/cloudfoundry/index.rst

 Once the |cf-long| is running, it

 - creates a BIG-IP virtual server, which serves as the entry point for traffic into the cloud;
-- creates a `BIG-IP Local Traffic policy`_ for each route table it finds in Cloud Foundry;
+- creates a `BIG-IP Local Traffic policy`_ (maximum of two - one each for http and https) with rules for each route it finds in Cloud Foundry;
-- creates a pool for each application, with a pool member for each app instance;
+- creates a pool for each route, with members for each application instance;
-- associates each application's traffic policy with its pool.
+- associates each application's traffic policy rule with its pool.

 .. attention::